microsoft/CCF/doc/operations/troubleshooting.rst

 Tips for interacting with CCF to diagnose issues
 ------------------------------------------------
 .. note:: In the examples below this documentation uses ``example-ccf-domain.com`` as an example CCF domain, you will need to replace that with your own CCF domain when using these commands.
+You will also need to add authentication parameters such as ``--cacert`` to the curl commands, see :doc:`Issuing commands </use_apps/issue_commands>` for an example.

-.. note:: CCF may be deployed with a loadbalancer which may cache the node which last responded to a query from an IP address.
-Until the cache clears, any subsequent queries from that IP address will be handled by the same node.
+.. note:: CCF may be deployed with a load balancer which may cache the node which last responded to a query from an IP address.
+Until the cache clears, the load balancer will direct any subsequent queries from that IP address to the same node.
 As an example, if the cache clears after one minute, then in order to get a response from a different node, an operator must wait one minute between queries.

 Below are descriptions of CLI commands and how they are useful for diagnosing CCF issues: